Phone-GWP-group

 Christmas, in contrast, sees consumers buying gifts for family and friends – meaning they purchase multiple items rather than one-off (often impulse) purchases.

 Data from The Telegraph suggests that the average British family spends as much as £800 on Christmas presents.
-This behaviour is why December is consistently the month with the highest sales figures each year.
+This behaviour is why December consistently has the highest sales figures each year.

 The bottom line?